Salerys/Library-of-Waham/README.md

 My mentor Antonio for his support and advice.

 The Code Institute slack community for their quick responses and very helpful feedback, especially Kay_ci.

+My real life friends Matthew and Thomas who answered all my silly questions a beginner coder can have.